GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 The project factory is "primed" by the resource management stage via

-- a set of service account with different scopes
+- a set of service accounts with different scopes
 - one or more user-defined top-level folders where those service accounts operate

-It does not directly depend from other stage 2s like networking and security, but can optionally leverage resources created there.
-For example Shared VPC host projects, which can be used to define service projects in the project factory.
+This stage does not directly depend from other stage 2 like networking and security, but it can optionally leverage resources created there like Shared VPC host projects, which are used to define service projects.

 The project factory stage lightly wraps the underlying [project-factory module](../../../modules/project-factory/), which in turn exposes the full interface of the [project](../../../modules/project/) and [folder](../../../modules/folder/) modules.

 ## How to run this stage

 This stage is meant to be executed after the [bootstrap](../0-bootstrap/) and [resource management](../1-resman/) "foundational stages".
-It runs in parallel with other stage 2 like networking and security, as it can leverage resources they create but does not depend on them.
+As mentioned above it runs in parallel with other stage 2 and can leverage resources they create but does not depend on them.

 ### Resource Management stage configuration

-The resource management stage already contains a sample "Teams" folder defined via YAML, which can be used or modified to provide a top-level folder for the project factory.
-More folders can of course be added, and Terraform variables used instead or in addition to YAML files in the resource management stage.
+The resource management stage already contains a sample "Teams" folder defined via YAML, which can be used as-is or modified to provide a top-level folder for the project factory.
+More folders can of course be added, and Terraform variables used instead of or in addition to YAML files in the resource management stage.

-This is the provided sample YAML, which leverages substitutions for the project factory service account and tag value.
+This is the teams YAML in resource management, leveraging attribute substitutions for the project factory service account and tag value.

 ```yaml
 name: Teams